Pr0t3an/MelonFarming/README.md

 ---------------------------
 <b>RiRiPy.py</b> Named after the delightful Rihanna - early version of script to invoke full functionality of Cisco Umbrella    / OpenDNS investigate - will only search one domain at the mo.

       Usage

         RiRIPy.py -h (self explanitory)
         RiRiPy.py -b (probably most useful at the mo - barebones info on the domain)

         Search 'CHANGEME' and update with your API key

       Planned

         Need to move away from optparse...was the quickest during dev Add support for output info to a file
         Add multi domain support - input from txt file/csv.
 Output to CSV or something

 ---------------------------

+<b>pcapAlize.py</b> Prints unique IP's Split by SRC/DST in PCAP.

+      Usage

+          pcapAlize -h <file>.pcap